mbland/elistman/README.md

 deploying the Lambda function, binding to the API Gateway, managing permissions, and other configuration parameters.

-Based on implementation hints from [victoriadrake/simple-subscribe][], but otherwise contains original code.
+Initially based on implementation hints from [victoriadrake/simple-subscribe][], but otherwise contains original code.

 ## Prerequisites